HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 Based on the HTTP Archive data collected, a median HTTP/1.1 site will have 16 connections per page.
 Then 24 connections at the 75th percentile.
 This more than doubles to 40 at the 90th percentile for mobile mobile and desktop.
 By comparison a HTTP/2 site will have 12 connections on median, 21 connections at 75th percentile, and hits 33 connections at the 90th percentile.
 Even at the top end, this represents a 21% reduction in the number of connections used across websites.

-TLS adds a slight overhead to performance, and with the de facto implementation of HTTP/2 over HTTPS, there are performance considerations with the versions of TLS used.
+TLS adds a slight overhead to performance, and with the de facto implementation of HTTP/2 over HTTPS, which means there are performance considerations with the versions of TLS used.
 Since the introduction of <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS 1.3</a>, extra performance considerations have been added, including <a hreflang="en" href="https://blogs.windows.com/msedgedev/2016/06/15/building-a-faster-and-more-secure-web-with-tcp-fast-open-tls-false-start-and-tls-1-3/">TLS false starts</a>, which allows the client to start sending encrypted data immediately after the first TLS roundtrip.
 As well as Zero Round-Trip Time (<a hreflang="en" href="https://blog.cloudflare.com/introducing-0-rtt/">0-RTT</a>) to improve the TLS handshake.
 TLS 1.2 needs two round-trips to complete TLS handshake, while 1.3 requires only one, which reduces the encryption latency by half.

 {{ figure_markup(
   image="tls-version-by-http-version.png",
-  caption="TLS version used by page HTTP version.", description="Bar chart showing...", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1143806427&format=interactive", sheets_gid="135993893",
+  caption="TLS version used by page HTTP version.", description="Bar chart showing TLS version used by page HTTP version.
+Most commonly with 48.51% of HTTP/2 use TLS 1.3.
+HTTP 1.1 still relies most commonly on TLS 1.2 at 16.69%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=1143806427&format=interactive", sheets_gid="135993893", sql_file="tls_adoption_by_http_version.sql"
-  sql_file="tls_adoption_by_http_version.sql"